1. Description, Rationale, and Overview

 6.2 Clients Poorly Suited for This Counseling Approach

 The pretreatment evaluation process begins by asking the client to fill out an extensive self-administered assessment questionnaire (the Washton Institute Intake Evaluation Form) (Washton 1995) immediately prior to a 1-hour, face-to-face clinical interview with the intake counselor.
-The assessment questionnaire covers the domains of:

 - Drug use.